MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ```
 python test-model.py
 ```

-7. View the output and observe how the output for the model trained **with** labels provides field names like "CompanyPhoneNumber" and "DatedAs".
+3. View the output and observe how the output for the model provides field names like "CompanyPhoneNumber" and "DatedAs".

-The choice of training process can also produce different models, which can in turn affect downstream processes based on what fields the model returns and how confident you are with the returned values.
+Note that the choice of training process can produce different models, which can in turn affect downstream processes based on what fields the model returns and how confident you are with the returned values.

 ## More information